structurizr/structurizr.github.io/dsl/07-expressions.md

 # Expressions

-The Structurizr DSL supports a number of expressions for use when including or excluding elements/relationships on views (except dynamic views).
+The Structurizr DSL supports a number of expressions for use when [including](/dsl/language#include) or [excluding](/dsl/language#exclude) elements/relationships on views (except dynamic views).
 Expressions should be surrounded in quotes if they contain whitespace; for example:

 - `include "element.tag==Tag 1"` (correct)
 - `include element.tag=="Tag 1"` (incorrect)

+Expressions can also be used with the [!elements](/dsl/language#elements) and [!relationships](/dsl/language#relationships) keywords to perform bulk operations on a set of items.

 ## Element expressions